peterjohnsonme/jamulus-automation/README.md

 # Jamulus Azure ACI Automation

 This Powershell script is all you need to install Jamulus on an Azure Container Instance.
-Azure ACI is a serverless runtime for Docker containers.

 All credit for the Jamulus docker image should be directed here: https://github.com/grundic/jamulus-docker